kilpkonn/msc-thesis/main.typ

 ==== Chosen metrics
 Here is a list of metrics we are interested in for resynthesis
 1. Tail expressions found - This represents the precentage of tail expressions where the algorithm managed to find some term that satisfies the type system.
 The term may or may not be what was there before.
-2. Syntactic hits - This represents the precentage of tail expressions that are syntactically exactly what was there before therefore exactly what the programmer inteded to write.
+2. Syntactic hits - This represents the precentage of tail expressions in relation to total amount of terms that are syntactically exactly what was there before.
 Note that syntactical equality is a very strict metric as programs with different syntax may have the same meaning.
-For example `Vec::new()` and `Vec::default()` produce exactly the same code.
+For example `Vec::new()` and `Vec::default()` produce exactly the same behavior.
 As deciding of the equality of the programs is generally undecidable according to Rice's theorem @rice-theorem we will not attempt to consider the equality of the programs and settle with the syntactic equality.
+   To make the metric slightly more robust we remove all the whitespace from the programs before comapring them.
 3. Average time - This represents average time for a single term search query.
 Note that although the cache in term search is not persisted between runs the lowering of the program is cached.
 This is however also true for the average usecase as `rust-analyzer` as it only wipes the cache on restart.
+   To benchmark the implementation of term search rather than the rest of `rust-analyzer` we run term search on hot cache.
 4. Average options per hole - This shows the average amount of options provided to the user.

 ==== Chosen crates
+#todo("libraries? code samples etc. what is crates.io")
 To choose crates that are representative also to what average rust code looks like we decided to pick top 5 crates by all time downloads of the most popular categories on crates.io#footnote(link("https://crates.io/")).
 To filter reduce the sample size we decided to filter out categories that have fewer than 1000 crates in them.
 That left us with 31 categories with 155 crates in them.